xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 With Flexible Consumption Model:
 - NCS-57C3-MOD-SYS is the "base" version
-- NCS-57C3-MODS-SYS is the "scale" version (ie: equiped with External TCAM and half the numbers of 100G fixed ports)
+- NCS-57C3-MODS-SYS is the "scale" version (ie: equipped with External TCAM and half the numbers of 100G fixed ports)

 With Perpetual / Business As Usual model:
 - NCS-57C3-MOD-S is the "base" version